Implantable loop recorder: A heart monitoring device

 Implantable loop recorder

-An implantable loop recorder is a very small heart rhythm monitoring device that stays in place under the skin of the chest for up to three years.
+An implantable loop recorder is a very small heart rhythm monitoring device that stays in place under the skin of your chest for up to three years.

 An implantable loop recorder is a type of heart-monitoring device that records your heart rhythm continuously for up to three years.
-It records the electrical signals of your heart and allows remote monitoring by way of a small device inserted just beneath the skin of the chest.
+It allows your doctor to remotely monitor your heartbeat while you go about your daily activities.

 Why it's done